Bali, Java, Sulawesi... Which island to choose in Indonesia?

-We've travelled across more than 6 Indonesian islands, from Bali to Raja Ampat through Sulawesi, and we're here to help you choose the island or islands that best match your travel style.
-Here are our insights based on our own experiences what we loved what we loved less and what we recommend depending on what you enjoy.
+We've travelled across more than 7 Indonesian islands, from Bali to Raja Ampat through Sulawesi, and we're here to help you choose the island or islands that best match your travel style.
+Here are our insights based on our own experiences what we loved what we loved less and what we recommend depending on what you enjoy

 What we love

-✅ A lot of variety in a short time
+✅ A lot of diversity in a short amount of time

-✅ The unique Balinese culture you will not find anywhere else
+✅ A unique Balinese culture you won’t find anywhere else

 What we love less